microsoft/FHIR-Converter/docs/TemplateManagementCLI.md

 Users can also follow the [Oras](https://github.com/deislabs/oras) instruction for oras downloading and login.

 ## Push
-In push operation, the command is:
+To push a template collection, the command is:

 ```
 push <ImageReference> InputTemplateFolder [ -n | --NewBaseLayer]